-- Phrenilin®, Motofen®, Diffusion Controlled VesicleTM or DCVTM and Rhotard®, which are registered in or used by us or our affiliates; - Permax[®], which is registered in Eli Lilly and Company or its affiliates, which we may refer to in this prospectus as "Lilly"; - Mirapex®, which is registered in Pharmacia Corporation or its affiliates, which we may refer to in this prospectus as "Pharmacia"; - Requip®, which is registered in GlaxoSmithKline PLC or its affiliates; - ZelaparTM, which is registered in Elan; - MoraxenTM, which is registered in CeNeS Limited or its affiliates, which we may refer to in this prospectus as "CeNeS"; and - Glucotrol XL®, which is registered in Pfizer, Inc. or its affiliates, which we may refer to in this prospectus as "Pfizer."
+- Phrenilin®, Motofen®, Diffusion Controlled VesicleTM or DCVTM and Rhotard®, which are registered in or used by us or our affiliates; - Permax®, which is registered in Eli Lilly and Company or its affiliates, which we may refer to in this prospectus as "Lilly"; - Mirapex®, which is registered in Pharmacia Corporation or its affiliates, which we may refer to in this prospectus as "Pharmacia"; - Requip®, which is registered in GlaxoSmithKline PLC or its affiliates; - ZelaparTM, which is registered in Elan Corporation plc or its affiliates, which we may refer to in this prospectus as "Elan"; - MoraxenTM, which is registered in CeNeS Limited or its affiliates, which we may refer to in this prospectus as "CeNeS"; and - Glucotrol XL®, which is registered in Pfizer, Inc. or its affiliates, which we may refer to in this prospectus as "Pfizer."